ZhentingWang/zhentingwang.github.io/_pages/about.md

 News
 ======
+* [2023-11] I am invited as a reviewer of ACM-TKDD.
 * [2023-10] I am invited as a reviewer of CVPR 2024.
 * [2023-09] 1 paper is accepted to NeurIPS 2023.
 * [2023-09] I am invited as a reviewer of NeurIPS 2023 BUGS.
 * [2023-09] I am invited as a reviewer of SDM 2024.
 * [2023-08] I am invited as a reviewer of ICLR 2024.
 * [2023-07] 1 paper is accepted to IEEE S&P (Oakland) 2024.
-* [2023-06] I am invited as a reviewer of IEEE T-IFS.
+* [2023-06] I am invited as a reviewer of IEEE TIFS.
 * [2023-05] 1 paper is accepted to ACL 2023.
 * [2023-03] I am invited as a reviewer of NeurIPS 2023.
 * [2023-02] Received the ICLR 2023 Financial Assistance Award.